 Title: A/601/4069 Promote children and young people's positive behaviour Level: 3 Credit value: 3 GLH: 15 Learning outcomes The learner will: Assessment criteria The learner can: Understand policies and procedures for promoting children and young people's positive behaviour 1.1.
 Summarise the policies and procedures of the setting relevant to promoting children and young people's positive behaviour 1.2.
 Evaluate how the policies and procedures of the setting support children and young people to: Feel safe Make a positive contribution Develop social and emotional skills Understand expectations and limits 1.3.
 Explain the benefits of all staff consistently and fairly applying boundaries and rules for children and young people's behaviour in accordance with the policies and procedures of the setting 2.
 Be able to promote positive behaviour 2.1.
 Explain the benefits of actively promoting positive aspects of behaviour 2.2.
 Demonstrate ways of establishing ground rules with children and young people which underpin appropriate behaviour and respect for others 2.3.
 Demonstrate strategies for promoting positive behaviour according to the policies and procedures of the setting 2.4.
 Demonstrate realistic, consistent and supportive responses to children and young people's behaviour 2.5.
 Provide an effective role model for the standards of behaviour expected of children, young people and adults within the setting 3.
 Be able to manage inappropriate behaviour 3.1.
 Demonstrate strategies for minimising disruption through inappropriate behaviour of children and young people 3.2.
 Demonstrate strategies for managing inappropriate behaviour according to the policies and procedures of the setting 3.3.
 Apply rules and boundaries consistently and fairly, according to the age, needs and abilities of children and young people 3.4.
 Provide support for colleagues to deal with inappropriate behaviour of children and young people 3.5.
 Explain the sorts of behaviour or discipline problems that should be referred to others and to whom these should be referred 4.
 Be able to respond to challenging behaviour 4.1.
-Recognise patterns and triggers which may lead to inappropriate behavioural responses and take action to pre-empt, divert or diffuse potential flash points 4.2.
+Recognise patterns and triggers which may lead to inappropriate behavioural responses and take action to preempt, divert or diffuse potential flash points 4.2.
 Use agreed strategies for dealing with challenging behaviour according to the policies and procedures of the setting 4.3.
 Assess and manage risks to own and others' safety when dealing with challenging behaviour 4.4.
 Support children, young people and colleagues to identify the situations and circumstances which trigger inappropriate behavioural responses and ways of avoiding these from happening 4.5.
-Recognise and take immediate action to deal with any bullying, harassment or oppressive behaviour according to the policies and procedures of the setting 5.
-Be able to contribute to reviews of 5.1.
-Demonstrate ways of supporting children and young people to review their behaviour and behaviour policies behaviour and the impact of this on others, themselves and their environment 5.2.
+Recognise and take immediate action to deal with any bullying, harassment or oppressive behaviour according to the policies and procedures of the setting

+5. Be able to contribute to reviews of behaviour and behaviour policies 5.1.
+Demonstrate ways of supporting children and young people to review their behaviour and the impact of this on others, themselves and their environment 5.2.
 Demonstrate ways of supporting children and young people with behavioural difficulties to identify and agree behaviour targets 5.3.
+Use own knowledge of promoting positive behaviour to contribute to bullying, attendance and the effectiveness of rewards and sanctions children and young people to review their behaviour and the impact of this on others, themselves and their environment 5.2.
+Demonstrate ways of supporting children and young people with behavioural difficulties to identify and agree behaviour targets 5.3.
 Use own knowledge of promoting positive behaviour to contribute to reviews of behaviour policies, including bullying, attendance and the effectiveness of rewards and sanctions 5.4.
-Provide clear and considered feedback on the effectiveness of behaviour management strategies to inform policy review and development
+Provide clear and considered feedback on the effectiveness of behaviour management strategies to inform